 - Swiss Chard and Onion Frittata

 Yep, it’s the time of cold-weather fruits.
 One of those fruits is the humble pear.
 I love pears.
 I love how juicy and tart they are when they’re perfectly ripe.
-You can obviously eat them raw, but there’s nothing stopping you from making pearsauce (like applesauce!), baking them, or even poaching them.
-Here’s a few recipes:
+You can eat them raw, but nothing stops you from making pear sauce (like applesauce!), baking, or even poaching them.
+Here are a few recipes:

 Potatoes are one of the best, most nutrient-efficient cheap foods out there.
-In fact, they have almost all the nutrients the human body needs to survive.
-Unfortunately, baked, boiled, or fried potatoes gets pretty boring without dressing it up once in a while.
+They have almost all the nutrients the human body needs to survive.
+Unfortunately, baked, boiled, or fried potatoes get pretty boring without dressing them up occasionally.
 If you’re at a loss and need some variety, we made a whole article devoted to the humble potato.

-Just like their paler cousin, sweet potatoes are extremely nutrient-rich and contain most of the vitamins, minerals, and calories the human body needs to survive.
+Like their paler cousin, sweet potatoes are extremely nutrient-rich and contain the most vitamins, minerals, and calories the human body needs to survive.
 Most nutritionists even say it’s better for you than the regular potato.
 Take advantage of this and switch up your potato routine by adding them to the mix.
 Like regular potatoes, try baking them, boiling them, or roasting or frying them.
-Here’s a few recipes:
+Here are a few recipes:

 It’s winter, so it’s time for winter squash!
-Think varieties like butternut squash, spaghetti squash, and acorn squash.
+Think of varieties like butternut squash, spaghetti squash, and acorn squash.
 It’s such a gloriously versatile food.
 With the butternut and acorn varieties, you can easily roast or bake them.
 With the spaghetti squash, try roasting it and then shredding it into “noodles” for an easy switch-up to your pasta routine.
-Here’s a few recipes:
+Here are a few recipes:

 - Thai Butternut Squash Red Curry